 Fair Value of Financial Instruments: The Company has various assets and liabilities that are considered financial instruments.
 The Company estimates that the carrying value of cash and cash equivalents, interest receivable and accounts payable and accrued expenses approximates their fair values.
 The Company estimates the fair value of unbilled rent receivable based on expected payment dates, discounted at a rate which the Company considers appropriate for such assets considering their credit quality and maturity.
 The Company estimates the fair value of loans based on the present value of future payments, discounted at a rate which the Company considers appropriate for such assets considering their credit quality and maturity.
-The Company estimates that the carrying value of the Company's debt should approximate fair value because the debt is variable rate and adjusts daily with changes in the underlying interest rate index.
+The Company estimates for such assets considering their credit quality and maturity.
+The Company's debt should approximate fair value because the debt is variable rate and adjusts daily with changes in the underlying interest rate index.